 Think your medical career can’t support an international existence?
 Dream big and take advantage of the opportunity to work for yourself, from anywhere, with a career in telemedicine.

-Ever fantasize of packing up and heading to the airport with no destination in mind?
+Ever fantasize about packing up and heading to the airport with no destination in mind?
 Envious of your Instagram friend posting those once-in-a-lifetime photos from their work-sanctioned sabbatical?
-Feeling like you missed out on the whole study abroad experience?
+Feeling like you missed out on the college study abroad experience?

 Choosing a medical career — while a noble and rewarding pursuit — can leave you feeling confined to the day-in-day-out grind of the hospital or medical practice.

-We’re here to tell you, life doesn’t need to be that way.
-Telemedicine is a flexible, work from anywhere gig that can allow you the freedom to fuel those buried travel passions.
+At Wheel, we believe it doesn't have to be this way for clinicians.
+Telemedicine is a flexible, work-from-anywhere opportunity that can allow you the freedom to fuel those buried travel passions.

 Whether you dream of an extended holiday or uprooting entirely, this guide to practicing telemedicine abroad will help you explore the benefits of working overseas, review some practicalities for getting your trip (or move!) organized, and highlight a few tips from an expert telemedicine physician traveler.

 Besides the obvious “living somewhere exotic,” find out how your health and your wallet will thank you.

 Geoarbitrage, a term commonly heard within financial and digital nomad circles, is one of the biggest reasons expats cite for moving abroad.
 Simply put, when you move somewhere with a lower cost of living, your money goes further.

 Following this principle, you can earn a higher salary than the average going rate in the country you travel to, everyday costs will be much lower, and you may be able to cut spending entirely on things like commuting, child care, and car payments.